Enrollment is now open for:

 - Dialysis Technologist Training Program (May 2020)

 Business Programs (April/May 2020)

 (International students please click here.)

-We’ll reach out to you to schedule a time for you to come in for an appointment with an admissions counselor.
-We’ll discuss the admissions process with you and will help make sure our program will help you reach your career goals.
+Choose a time to come in for an appointment with Wandey Hill, your admissions counselor, to make sure our programs will help you reach your career goals.
 During this visit, you’ll complete an application and we’ll begin your admissions file.

-When you come to your appointment, please bring with you, if available:
+When you come to your appointment, please bring with you:

 - State-issued photo ID

 - Proof of graduation (high school diploma or transcript or GED)

 2. Register for an Info Session with the Program Director

 The program director will lead multiple info sessions in July and August to explain the program in detail to applicants.
 Attending an info session is a requirement for admission to this program.
 Fill out the form below to indicate when you’ll attend.